jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ###### Grid-Based Spatial Analysis

 To account for spatial segregation and background signal filtering, a grid, typically 20x20 or 30x30, is overlaid on each recording.
 This divides the image into 400 or 900 equally sized squares, enabling analysis of spatial differences across regions within a cell or between different cells.
-Summary statistics, such as event density, dwell time, and diffusion, are then computed per grid square.
+Summary statistics, such as event density, dwell time, and diffusion, are computed per grid square.

 ## Data Structure

 In Glyco-PAINT, the primary unit of analysis is the Experiment, rather than an individual recording.
-An Experiment is defined as a group of recordings acquired under identical conditions, capturing a specific biological phenotype.
+An Experiment is a group of recordings acquired under identical conditions, capturing a specific biological phenotype.
 Data processing of these recordings generates two main output files:

 -   All Squares.csv: This file contains summary statistics for each grid square across all recordings in the experiment.